mixu/gluejs/readme.md

 The middleware supports etags in v3.0 and above.
 This is enabled by default.
 Each build is associated with a etag, which is sent by the middleware.
 On subsequent requests, the state of the file system is checked and if nothing has changed, then the middleware can return a 304 Not modified (without any data or any processing beyond the FS checks).

 This works by using `glue.set('etag', etag)` before executing the build.
 If this option is set, then gluejs will emit an etag and return an empty result if everything checks out.
 The middleware then returns an empty result with 304 Not modified.

+To take a look at the results, use `time curl http://localhost/app.js -vvv --header 'If-None-Match: W/etag' > /dev/null` (replacing `W/etag` with the etag you receive from the initial request).

 The middleware also supports gzipping.
 Just pass `gzip: true` as part of the options hash to gzip the build results.